cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ![](images/pub-sub-hello.png)

-If everything went well, you can publish the updated API to GCP with `.\gradlew appengineDeploy` in the folder`/gcp-speedtest-api`, and test that it works there as well.
-Check n your changes and/or push them to github if you feel like doing that.
+If everything went well, you can publish the updated API to GCP with `mvn clean install appengine:deploy` in the folder`/gcp-speedtest-api/api`, and test that it works there as well.
+Check in your changes and/or push them to github if you feel like doing that.

 You have an API on GCP.
 What now?
 ---------------------------------